All ONE432 artisans receive a guaranteed living wage, in addition to their profit share from each shoe sold.

 Babar is known to be one of the most talented hand embroiderers in the industry and has developed intricate works for some of the oldest and most respected couture houses in Pakistan.
 A second generation artisan with 25 years of experience, Babar has earned the title of “Ustaad” (Master) in the art of hand embroidery.
 He brings a keen eye for quality and an unparalleled encyclopedia of techniques and craft.

 Madiha is the newest addition to the ONE432 family.
-She joined us this summer after graduating from a vocational school.
-Her versatility comes from a "can do" attitude that can be rare amongst many experienced stitchers.
-She has been eagerly improving her sewing abilities to handle some complex design development of our uppers.
+She joined after graduating from a vocational school.
+Her versatility comes from an inspiring "can do" attitude that can be rare amongst many experienced stitchers.
+She has been eagerly improving her sewing abilities to handle some complex design development of our shoe uppers.

 Rafia maybe soft-spoken and shy, but she lets her work do all the talking.
 She has an exemplary sense of professionalism and integrity towards her work.
 When she came in, she had never held a needle in her hand; now she is the quickest cobbler in the company and is the superstar behind all of our hand embroidered detailing.

-Kirin joined us recently as an apprentice to Babar.
+Kirin joined us as an apprentice to Babar.
 She had very little previous experience in hand embroidery, but has demonstrated a special knack for learning and retaining intricate beading techniques synonymous to our cultural heritage .
 We love having her 4 year old son, Akbar, come visit us at the studio and play with our drawing tools.